jcbalcita/random_simpsons/README.md

 ## Installation
 - Install Elixir ~1.6
 - Clone this repository
-- In your terminal, from the home directory of the project: `mix escripts.build`
+- In your terminal, from the home directory of the project: `mix escript.build`

 ## Use
 `./random_simpsons` will give you a random golden era episode to watch.